autism-101/hugo-website/content/english/autism-glossary.md

 </tr>
 <tr>
 <td>EF</td>
 <td>Executive function: The ability to plan, organize and follow through, as well as the ability to inhibit actions, delay responses, make appropriate choices and shift attention.
-Individuals with ASDs, learning disabilities and other neurological conditions often have deficits in executive function, which is important to the attainment of goals.</td>
+Individuals with Autism, learning disabilities and other neurological conditions often have deficits in executive function, which is important to the attainment of goals.</td>
 </tr>
 <tr>
 <td>EBI</td>
-<td>Early Intensive Behavioral Intervention (EIBI): A fairly generic term for applied behavioral analysis (ABA-based) interventions, the focus is on very young children with ASD, usually younger than five, and often younger than three.
+<td>Early Intensive Behavioral Intervention (EIBI): A fairly generic term for applied behavioral analysis (ABA-based) interventions, the focus is on very young children with Autism, usually younger than five, and often younger than three.
 The intensity of intervention is significant in number of hours and in the ratio of child to instructor.</td>
 </tr>
 <tr>
 <td>EDS</td>